AFP Algorithm and a Canonical Normal Form for Horn Formulas

-\begin{thm} The worst-case time, equivalence and membership query complexities of the AFP* algorithm is not better than that of the AFP algorithm. \end{thm} \begin{proof} For the target functions from the class \(\cb{f_n}\) defined below, if the counterexamples are given as described below, by lemma \ref{AFP*-AFP-least-helpful} the AFP* Algorithm and AFP algorithm perform exactly the same operations, because the (negative) counterexamples are ordered.
-But the AFP algorithm with this setting will reach its worst-case time, equivalence and membership query complexities on general input (Compare with \cite{angluin1992learning} theorem 2, we do not repeat that argument here).
+\begin{theorem} The worst-case time, equivalence and membership query complexities of the AFP* algorithm is not better than that of AFP Algorithm. \end{theorem} \begin{proof} For the target formulas from the class \(\cb{\phi_n}\) defined below, if the counterexamples are given as described below, by lemma \ref{AFP*-AFP-least-helpful}, AFP* Algorithm and AFP Algorithm perform exactly the same operations, because the (negative) counterexamples are ordered.
+But AFP Algorithm with this setting will reach its worst-case time, equivalence and membership query complexities on general input (Compare with \cite[Theorem 2]{AFP92}, we do not repeat that argument here).
 The result follows.